csardas/VarSelect/docs/index.md

   * Firstly, it prepares VCF file for annotation.
 VCF files from same sample will be joined together by vcf-concat of VCFtools.
 VCF files of different samples are then merged into a VCF file by vcf-merge in the VCFtools.
 The genotypes of sex chromosome on merged VCF file are curated by vcf-fix-ploidy in the VCFtools.
   * Secondly, the script triggers VEP, snpEff and ANNOVAR for annotation
   * Thirdly, the script triggers gemini framework to generate a sqlite db for downstream analysis.

+* vs_analysis.pl is triggered by varselect.pl to classify and label variants by the genotypes and affected status.
+  * If -k option supplied, multi-caller mode is turned on with union (option -u) or intersection (option -i) set of variants from different callers.
+  * If -c option supplied, the script calls up cnvkit_parse.pl to annotate copy number information.
+  * If -x option supplied, the script calls xprprofile_parse.pl to annotate gene expression.
+  * The script supports two basic analytical workflows by specifying -m option.
+For the paired case-control workflow, it triggers loh_detector.pl and denovo_detector.pl scripts to classify variants of loss of heterozygosity or of de novo changes.
+For family workflow, the script triggers a total of five scripts including Autosomal-recessive.py, Compound-het.py, Denovo-recessive.py, Two-hits.py and X-linked.py to classify the variants into the related genetic models.
+All variants selected by the workflow will be annotated on the tag is_analysis_JobID in the variants table of the database.

+* vs_compare.pl is triggered by varselect.pl to extract the intersection/union/subtraction of variants between two primary analyses.
+* run_vep.pl is triggered by vs_annotate.pl to annotate the VCF file through Ensembl VEP.
+The script also enables the dbNSFP plugin to annotate non-synonymous variants.
+* run_snpeff.pl is triggered by vs_annotate.pl to annotate the VCF file through snpEff.
+* run_annovar.pl is triggered by vs_annotate.pl to annotate the VCF file through ANNOVAR.
+* GO_parse.pl is triggered by vs_annotate.pl to annotate variants on Gene Ontology (GO) terms.
+The GO terms are mapped by the corresponding ensembl id of transcripts where variants reside.
+* pathway_parse.pl is triggered by vs_annotate.pl to annotate variants on KEGG pathways.
+Correlated pathways will be extracted by the built-in function in the GEMINI framework “gemini pathways” and updated to the variants table.
+* cnvkit_parser.pl is triggered by vs_analysis.pl to annotate variants with the information of copy number variation.
+It extracts the log2 values where each variant reside and calculates fold-change between the paired samples.
+* xprprofile_parser.pl is triggered by vs_analysis.pl to annotate variants with gene express profiles.
+The script supports the annotation of four types of gene expression profile: gene-based read counts, exon-based read counts, gene-based tpm (Transcripts Per Kilobase Million), gene-based fpkm (Fragments Per Kilobase Million).
+Please specify the -x option followed by the file of gene expression profiles.
+* loh_detector.pl is triggered by vs_analysis.pl for the paired case/control workflow.
+The script checks variant genotypes between affected and unaffected samples and determine whether the variant is LOH.
+Variants classified as LOH are labeled on the tag “is_LOH”.
+Further description of the paired case/control workflow is described in the next section.
+* denovo_detector.pl is triggered by vs_analysis.pl for the paired case/control workflow.
+The script compares the variants in the control and in the case sample for de novo somatic mutations, and labels on the tag “is_de_novo” Further description of the paired case/control workflow is described in the next section.
+* Autosomal-recessive.py is triggered by vs_analysis.pl for the family workflow.
+The script compares the variants between family samples to classify whether the variant is caused by autosomal recessive inheritance and label on the tag “is_AR”.
+Further description of the family workflow is described in the next section.
+* Compound-het.py is triggered by vs_analysis.pl for the family workflow.
+The script compares the variants between family samples to classify whether the variant is caused by compound heterozygosity inheritance and label on the tag “is_CH”.
+Further description of the family workflow is described in the next section.
+* Denovo-recessive.py is triggered by vs_analysis.pl for the family workflow.
+The script compares the variants between family samples to classify whether the variant is caused by De novo recessive mutation and label on the tag “is_DR”.
+Further description of the family workflow is described in the next section.
+* Two-hits.py is triggered by vs_analysis.pl for the family workflow.
+The script compares the variants between family samples to classify whether the variant is caused by two-hit recessive mutation and label on the tag “is_TH”.
+Further description of the family workflow is described in the next section.
+* X-linked.py is triggered by vs_analysis.pl for the family workflow.
+The script compares the variants between family samples to classify whether the variant is caused by X-linked recessive inheritance and label on the tag “is_XL”.
+Further description of the family workflow is described in the next section

 # Examples